TheDataTrailBlazer/DataEngineer/_posts/2022-09-01-Java-OOPS-Ch1-ClassObject.md

 }
 </pre>

+## Object
+Object is the instance of the class.

 ### Example for the object creation
 Rectangle rec = new Rectangle();
+### new operator
+- Dynamically allocates memory for the object.
+The memory is allocated at the runtime.
+Any number of objects can be created.
+If memory is not sufficient then the new will rise runtime exception.

+## Important Definitions:
+- The data or varialbes declared in the class are called as the *instance variables.*
+- Code is written in *function or method.*
+- Instance variables and methods together are called *members* of a class.
+- Class is a logic construct and the object is physical reality.

 #### Example with 2 objects for a class.
 <pre>